drcdavidson/gradrates/README.md

-# gradrates
-Graduation Rates
+# Graduation Rates

-This repository consists of the various variable files, R Scripts abd R Markdown Script.
+This repository includes the R Scripts and R Markdown file for one of the final projects for the HarvardX Data Science: Capstone towards the Professional Certificate in Data Sciences via EdX.

 # Project Description: